datareporter-gmbh/integration-webcare/README.md

 * Client ID: Identifies the client (mandatory)
 * Organization ID: Identifies the organization of the client (mandatory)
 * Website ID: If the organization has multiple websites, this ID identifies the website (optional)

-Those IDs consist of alphanumerical characters (case sensitive) and a "-" sign.
-No spaces are allowed.

 The IDs are used to build the path for the included contents (CSS and JavaScript files) to include in your HTML code.